Zdeněk Burian: Palaeoartistic style

 Burian had no access to the actual fossil material of the different prehistoric animals he illustrated and painted.
 For the most part his work was based on illustrations and published descriptions of the bones.
 In the vast majority of cases, he only had a single photograph to serve as the basis of a painting.
 Despite this, Burian's work paid close attention to skeletal anatomy and form.
-He is for instance considered to in many cases surpass Charles R. Knight in the adherence to the underlying skeletal anatomy of his animals, despite Knight often working more closely with museums and having access to their collections.
+For instance, he is considered in many cases to surpass Charles R. Knight in the adherence to the underlying skeletal anatomy of his animals, despite Knight often working more closely with museums and having access to their collections.
 Burian's process of reconstruction was a lengthy one.
 He began by creating several sketches for each scene, the most important of which were skeletal reconstructions of the animals to be depicted.
 These skeletal reconstructions, sometimes done in different poses, were sometimes followed by sketches of their musculature.

 Burian's artwork has been described as having a certain romantic touch, absent in the majority of palaeoart produced after his time.
 The paintings are for the most part free of scenes depicting fighting or other brutality and are almost entirely without blood.
 In the few cases where fighting animals are depicted, it is usually just before any damage is done.
 There are several scenes where the animals, although depicted in a naturalistic manner, are imbued with personality, sympathy or antipathy, such as depictions of an old and lonely Iguanodon in a "cemetery of its species" (painted in 1950) or a famous painting of a "heroic" Tarbosaurus (painted in 1970).

 Burian's palaeoartistic work was not limited to paintings of dinosaurs but depicted various prehistoric animals, as well as prehistoric plants and landscapes.
 He very rarely used the "overcrowded" format common in some historical palaeoart; this style pushed together several animal species into a confined landscape in order to be able to depict all of them.
 Burian's palaeoart is noteworthy for its uses of plants and environments.
 Many palaeoartists before (including Knight) and after Burian were highly "zoocentric", paying little attention to plants and relegating them either to simplistic renditions in the background or omitting them entirely.
 Compared with Knight's nearly universal use of plants such as palm trees and grass in the background, Burian's selection of plant life almost always appears plausible.
 His renditions of plants, although often also confined to the background, were always detailed and naturalistic.
 Several of Burian's paintings also include plant life as prominently as animals and some of his scenes are entirely devoid of animal life.